Birds Florida

 Limpkin With Long Slightly Curved Beak, Brown Body With White Streaks, Walking Near Freshwater Wetlands

-The Limpkin Is A Unique Florida Resident Known For Its Long Slightly Curved Bill And Its Mournful Wailing Call That Echoes Across Wetlands At Night.
-This Bill Is Specially Adapted For Feeding On Apple Snails Which It Extracts With Precision.
-While It Will Eat Other Mollusks Apple Snails Make Up The Bulk Of Its Diet.
+The Limpkin Is One Of The Most Distinctive Florida Birds With Long Beaks Recognized By Its Slightly Curved Bill And Mournful Wailing Call That Echoes Across Wetlands At Night.
+Its Bill Is Specially Adapted For Feeding On Apple Snails Which It Extracts With Remarkable Precision.
+While It Occasionally Eats Other Mollusks Apple Snails Remain Its Main Source Of Food.

 Long-Billed Curlew